Umar-2026/ContentManangementSystem/README.md

 ## 6.4 Plugin and Hooks View

-This view explains how WordPress can be extended without modifying the core.
+This view illustrates how WordPress supports extensibility through its plugin and hook mechanism without requiring modifications to the core system.

 ```mermaid
 flowchart LR